About

-Our decision to go tiny was a culmination of several things.
-We never really like the idea of living “the American dream” where we would go into massive amounts of debt to own things that served as more of a status symbol than to offer any real substance.
-The idea that you would work away the one life that we have to keep up with the Jones just didn’t sit right with us.
-We we’re determined to own our home and pay cash for it along the way, so a tiny home made so much sense for us.
+The decision to go tiny was a culmination of several things.
+I never really liked the idea of living “the American dream” where its the norm to go into massive amounts of debt to own things that served as more of a status symbol than to offer any real substance.
+The idea that you would work away the one life that we have to keep up with the Jones just didn’t sit right with me.
+I was determined to own our home and pay cash for it along the way, so a tiny home made so much sense for us.

 What We Like About It:

 The absolute best part about it is that we own our home.
 Tiny homes usually cost a fraction of what a “normal” house would cost.
-No house payments open up so many other opportunities for us.
+No house payments open up so many other opportunities.
 That money can be put back for adventures, or it can allow us to work less and reclaim our time.

 Bus Model: 2001 Bluebird tc3000